In 2020, work, life and the world are inseparable.

 Why employee engagement is important

-A quick Google search will reveal that employee disengagement is a real challenge for businesses.
-We don't really need to spend time debating whether or not disengagement exists.
-There are a variety of causes: employee burnout, dissatisfaction with compensation and benefits, and lack of career opportunities just to name a few.
+A Google search will reveal that employee disengagement is a real challenge for businesses.
+There are a variety of causes: employee burnout, dissatisfaction with compensation and benefits and feeling psychologically and emotionally unsafe, to name a few.

 To create an engaged workforce, employees need to feel truly connected to the business.
-That will never happen if employees only bring a piece of themselves to work.
-It might sound flip to say, but what if employees leave the part of themselves they need to become engaged at the "company doorstep"?
-Organizations run the risk of employees having a piece of themselves that's detached from their work.
+That will never happen if employees can only bring a piece of themselves to work.

 It starts with building trust